-Knowing how to present and write your CV to a professional standard is paramount to finding a great job and securing an interview.
+Knowing how to present and write your CV to a professional standard is paramount to securing an interview.

-To make your CV as strong as possible, we have compiled top tips you need to know on creating a strong CV.
-We’ve created this CV builder as this is the first opportunity to make a good impression on a potential employer.
+To make your CV as strong as possible, we have compiled top tips you need to know when creating your resume.
+We’ve created this CV builder to help you make a good impression on a potential employer.
 Recruiters and hiring managers can often see hundreds of resumes every day, so it is crucial that yours is impressive and stands out from the crowd.

 Your CV is a visual representation of you.
 Overall layout and presentation is essential for your chances of being considered.
 Most employers will ask for your CV to be as a Word Document, though some will also accept PDF files too.
 Don’t have your copy/text bigger than 12, unless it is a title or heading.
 Also make sure that your CV isn’t too long; employers don’t want an essay when it comes to CVs, so keep yours to a max of 2 pages.As for how your CV should be laid out we suggest:

 - Personal Details (name, address, contact details)